 Under the classification criteria, the most serious offense classes (A through F) primarily involve personal injury, the risk of personal injury, serious societal injury, or widespread societal injury.
 The lower offense levels (G through I) primarily involve property loss or less serious societal injury.
-The degree of harm is divided into three levels; injury to person, property, or society; significant injury to person, property, or society.
+The degree of harm is divided into three levels; injury to person, property, or society; significant injury to person, property, or society; and serious injury to person, property, or society.